Mykrowave/azure-architect-playbook/networking/practice-exercises/Readme.md

 - Had to add my own custon Health Probe (pick from backend pool)
 - HttpRule needs to override the hostname
 - WAF Configured.
 Detection mode and prevention mode.
 Could turn off and turn on different security checks in advanced mode

+### (10) Network Watcher
+- IP Flow Verify works well for spot checks and gives you NSG summary (awesome)
+- Conneciton Monitor took a long time to provision but eventually behaved correctly